-If teachers have concerns about a pupil's ability to access the curriculum due to problems with using English, they should contact the EAL co-ordinator.
+If teachers have concerns about a pupil's ability to access the curriculum due to problems with using English, they should contact the Head of EAL.

 The Sub-Warden Academic will ensure that progress of EAL pupils is tracked against the expected progress of their peers, both in internal assessment and progress checks (grade cards) and external exam performance.